Frequency of Abdominal Surgery in Patients with Familial Mediterranean Fever

 KAŞİFOĞLU T., Cansu D. U., KORKMAZ C.

-• Keywords: familial Mediterranean fever, abdominal surgery, PERITONEAL ADHESIONS, DIAGNOSIS, FMF
+• Anahtar Kelimeler: familial Mediterranean fever, abdominal surgery, PERITONEAL ADHESIONS, DIAGNOSIS, FMF

 Objective Familial Mediterranean fever (FMF) is characterized by recurrent episodes of peritonitis.
 Abdominal FMF attacks can be indistinguishable from those of an acute abdominal emergency, and patients may undergo one or more laparotomies before the true nature of their disease is documented.
 The objectives of this study were to investigate the frequency and reasons for abdominal surgeries performed on patients with FMF.